simon-stahlberg/mimir/README.md

   States are represented using a compressed sparse vector representation that contains all ground atoms that are true in the state.
 The compression step identifies the largest bit-width required to store all ground atoms.
 Internally, we unpack states into dense bitset representations for constant time randomized access.

 - **Ground Action and Axiom Representations:**
   Ground action and axioms are complex composite structures.
 Similar to states, we represent them using a single compressed sparse vector.
-However, we do never unpack them, as having unpacked states suffices for efficient applicability check.
+However, we do never unpack them, as having unpacked states suffices for efficient applicability checks.

-- **State-Dependent Action Costs (SDAC):**
-  State-dependent action costs play a crucial role in accurately modeling real-world problems.
-For example, in a logistics domain, the cost of moving between locations may depend on factors such as the available vehicles, the terrain, or the load carried by a vehicle.
-Mimir supports all `:action-costs` features, allowing modelers to write complex cost expressions directly into conditional effects.

 ## Getting Started (Python)